mahilab/MEL/README.md

 8. Download the [PyQtGraph (x86-64) Installer](http://www.pyqtgraph.org/).
 Run the installer and ensure that the Python installation directory is correctly identified as **C:\dev\Python27**

-9. Run the following Python script to test PyQt4 + PyQtGraph.
+9. Create a new Python script called **test.py** and paste the following code.
+Run the script to test PyQt4 + PyQtGraph.
 Play around with each test example, particularly the benchmarks, to ensure everything is working properly.

     ```python
     import pyqtgraph.examples